-- // Under an agreement with the local university (SDU), we offer four student jobs every year for engineer students Every year, we offer four internships for students of engineering. - // We have four internships for engineer students every year. - // Every year, we have two or three students write their final thesis at BITZER Electronics every year. - // We always have one PhD student. - // We always have one apprentice.
-At the moment, we have two, one of them being an apprentice from a new education (EUX) within electronics. - // We take on new graduates, if possible. - // We make room for employees who need special employment conditions.
+- // Under an agreement with the local university (SDU), we offer four student jobs every year for engineer students Every year, we offer four internships for students of engineering. - // We have four internships for engineer students every year. - // Every year, we have two or three students write their final thesis at BITZER Electronics every year. - // We always have one PhD student. - // We have four apprentices.
+One of them is a adult apprentice and one is our first warehouse and logistics apprentice. - // We take on new graduates, if possible. - // We make room for employees who need special employment conditions.